oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

   - Specifically, the latest Intel® Xeon® Scalable  processors and  Xeon® processors provide hardware acceleration for such tasks.
 - Test the performance of the FP32 model and INT8 (quantization) model.

+## Prepare the Environment

+### On Linux* (Only applicable to AI Tools Offline Installer)

-## Set Environment Variables
+#### Set Environment Variables

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

-## Prepare the Environment

-### On Linux*

 #### Activate Conda